amira-boukh/SbmA_BacA_phylogenetic_distribution/README.md

-# Phylogenetic distribution of SbmA/BacA and BacA-like antimicrobial peptide transporters
+# Taxomonic distribution of SbmA/BacA and BacA-like antimicrobial peptide transporters

 Ref to put